tobsdb/tobsdb/docs/clients/overview.md

 ## Making a TobsDB client.

-Anything can be a tobsdb client if it:
+Anything can be a TobsDB client if it:

-1. Connects to a tobsdb server via a websocket connect request.
+1. Connects to a TobsDB server via a websocket connect request.
-2. Sends requests to the tobsdb servers through the connected websocket.
+2. Sends requests to the TobsDB servers through the connected websocket.

 That's it.